Miah is an active, energetic and talkative 7-year-old who doesn’t let anything get in her way.

 A determined spirit

-Miah has had some medical issues as a result of spina bifida.
+Miah has had some medical issues because of spina bifida.
 She uses a catheter due to repeat urinary tract infections, doesn’t have bladder and bowel function, and has had surgery for tethered cord and a shunt.
-But she can walk independently with the help of orthotics, and her latest achievements include jumping and standing on her tiptoes.
-She also has no developmental or cognitive delays.
-In fact, her verbal skills at her 3-year evaluation were at a 4-year-old level, says her mom.
+Though she has minor developmental and cognitive delays, nothing stops her upbeat and inquisitive personality from shining through.

 Stephanie and Jeremiah credit the CHOP experts who performed the fetal surgery, which completely reversed the Arnold-Chiari malformation, for giving Miah the chance at the life she’s leading today.

-Miah’s favorite thing to do is play outside with her big brother, riding bikes, kicking a ball, swimming or playing in the sandbox.
-Her parents are confident that her spirited determination will get her through any challenge she might face in the future.
+She and her husband are confident Miah's spirited determination will get her through any challenge she might face in the future.

 “Too many parents choose termination because they are unaware of all their options,” says Stephanie.
 “Don’t be afraid to push for second opinions and the best possible care, even before your child is born.”